nus-cs2113-AY2324S1/ip/docs/README.md

 ### Local storage of tasks

 Herbert wouldn't be very helpful if he forgot your list of tasks each time you restarted him!
 But you can rest assured that at any moment, a copy of your tasks is stored to your local hard-drive from which Herbert will automatically repopulate your task list from on startup.

-*See #known-issues for more on this.
+Whenever you add, delete, or update a task, the changes will be reflected in the local storage.

 ## Commands